Greener labs. Greener Illinois.

 You have the power to reduce the environmental impact of the University of Illinois at Urbana-Champaign.

-The Certified Green Lab Program offers on-campus laboratories clear action steps they can take in a number of categories.
+The Certified Green Lab Program offers on-campus laboratories clear actions in a number of categories.
 Guides to help you implement each of these credits will be released throughout the school year.

 The following steps are required in order to receive Green Lab certification.